 Seasonal Firefighter Duties

-Seasonal firefighters with the Nevada Division of Forestry perform wildland fire suppression, fire prevention, fire safety education, fuels management, and equipment and station maintenance duties.
+Seasonal firefighters with the Nevada Division of Forestry perform wildland fire suppression, fire prevention, fire safety education, fuel management, and equipment and station maintenance duties.
 Some Seasonal firefighters drive and operate fire engines, water tenders and other equipment.

 To be a seasonal firefighter you must be at least 18 years old and have a valid Driver’s License at the time of appointment.
 You must have graduated from high school or have equivalent education.
 You must pass the Work Capacity Test, which tests your ability to perform arduous fire fighting duties.
 Prior to taking the Work Capacity Test, you must take a physical examination at your expense.
 To pass the test you must carry a 45-pound pack, for three miles in 45 minutes or less.
 You should start preparing for the Work Capacity Test at least six to eight weeks before the test.
 If you pass the work capacity test you will be invited to an interview.
 You must also pass a pre-employment drug test.
 Seasonal firefighters assigned Helitack need previous wildland firefighting experience and depending on the assigned duties the employee may need to obtain a Class B Commercial Driver’s License.